“Yeah,” Kyla says groggily, rubbing one of her eyes with the heel of her hand as she yanks the door open.

 “We very carefully monitor the weather.
 If we are surprised by the unexpected, which rarely happens, then there are several ways that I can safely land the balloon.
 It’s all a matter of adding heat to the balloon to offset the cooling effects of the rain.
 All of the spectacular views you are about to see are part of my family’s vineyard.
 If it looks like it will rain or begins to, we can safely land anywhere between here and our final destination and someone will come to collect us in a vehicle.”

 This seems to mollify Erin and she nods, but she’s still a little green around the gills.
 I chuckle at her and she pinches me where she’s holding my arm.

 “Are we ready,” he asks.

-With that, he smiles and Erin jumps as the he pulls the chord above his head and a fire rips to life in a burner with a loud scalding sound.
+With that, he smiles and Erin jumps as the he pulls the chord above his head.
+A fire rips to life in a burner with a loud scalding sound.
 As we start to pick up off the ground, the man who brought the basket walks around the edges, untying ropes from small eyelets that are holding it to the ground.
 It’s then that we begin to drift higher and the people and landmarks around us begins to shrink even as our view of the rolling countryside begins to expand.